slimphp/Slim-Website/docs/v4/objects/routing.md

 ### Writing content to the response

+There are two ways to write content to the HTTP response:

+1. Using the `$response->getBody()->write('my content');` method of the Response object.

-There are two ways you can write content to the HTTP response.
-First, you can simply `echo()` content from the route callback.
-This content will be appended to the current HTTP response object.
-Second, you can return a `Psr\Http\Message\ResponseInterface` object.
+2. Simply `echo()` content from the route callback.
+This content will be appended or prepended to the current HTTP response object if you add the  [Output Buffering Middleware](/docs/v4/middleware/output-buffering.html).

+Please note that since Slim 4, you must return a `Psr\Http\Message\ResponseInterface` object.

 ### Closure binding